aws-ia/terraform-aws-storagegateway/modules/s3-nfs-share/README.md

 <!-- BEGIN_TF_DOCS -->
-# AWS S3 SMB File share Terraform sub-module
+# AWS S3 NFS File share Terraform sub-module

-Creates an SMB file share backed by S3.
+Creates an NFS file share backed by S3.
 For an end to end example on VMware, refer to the [s3filegateway-vmware](../../examples/s3filegateway-vmware/) example.

 ## Requirements